 Class of 2018 News Organizations

 Report for America is proud to share our full cohort of 12 newsrooms who will host corps members in 2018.
 Our three newsrooms in Appalachia, which launched in January, will now be joined by nine more newsrooms in Texas, Mississippi, Alabama, New Mexico, Pennsylvania and Illinois.
-Applications are now open for emerging journalists who want to become Report for America corps members.
+Judging is now in process to select the emerging journalists who will join these newsrooms.
 The assignments start in June.

 The Chicago Sun-Times is the legendary news voice of Chicago’s working class.
 The news organization was recently acquired by a diverse consortium of philanthropists, business leaders and Chicago area labor organizations.